Touchdown PCR

 For example, if you would normally use an annealing temperature of 54 °C, a touchdown PCR may start with an annealing temperature of 60 °C and drop down 1 °C /cycle over 10 cycles, and then continue at 50 °C for a further 30 cycles.

-In the early PCR cycles this process gives extremely high specificity but low yield.
+In the early PCR cycles the high annealing temperature gives extremely high specificity but low yield.
 The advantage here is that the PCR is being slowly enriched only with the target DNA amplicons, and with very minimal non-specific amplification.

 When the PCR reaches the optimal annealing temperature and then drops below it, the efficiency and yield of amplification become much higher, but the specificity is now lower than in the early cycles.
 However, at this point the lower specificity doesn’t matter because the majority of DNA present is already the target amplicon.